okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 ## Prompt for an additional factor when a user is outside the US

 You may want all default Okta users to provide a password, but you want all Okta users outside of the United States to provide both a password and another factor to access your app.
 You can use the default authentication policy’s catch-all rule that challenges all users to provide a password.
-Then, create another rule that challenges all users not within the United States to provide both a password and another factor each time that they sign in.
+Then, create another rule that challenges all users not in the United States to provide both a password and another factor each time that they sign in.

+The following are step-by-step instructions to configure another rule for the default authentication policy to prompt a user for an additional factor when the user is outside of the United States.

 > **Note:**  You can add as many rules to the default authentication policy that you want, but remember that the changes are applied to all new apps as it is a shared app policy.

 ### Select the policy and add a rule

-Follow these steps to configure another rule for the default authentication policy to prompt a user for an additional factor when the user is outside of the United States.

 > **Note:** This example assumes that you have already [set up a Dynamic Zone](https://help.okta.com/okta_help.htm?id=ext_Security_Network).
 In this example, we are using a dynamic zone defined for IP addresses within the United States.

 1. In the Admin Console, select **Security** > **Authentication Policies**.

-2. Select **Default Policy** and then **Add rule**.
+2. Select **Default Policy** and then click **Add rule**.
 The Add Rule dialog appears.

 3. Enter a **Rule name** such as **Prompt for an MFA factor when a user is outside the US**.